awsdocs/amazon-forecast-developer-guide/doc_source/weather.md

 To use the Weather Index, you must include a geolocation attribute for each item in your target time series and related time series datasets\.
 The attribute is defined with the `geolocation` attribute type within the dataset schemas\.

 All geolocation values in a dataset must be exclusively within a single region\.
-The regions are: US \(excluding Hawaii and Alaska\), Canada, South America, and Europe\.
+The regions are: US \(excluding Hawaii and Alaska\), Canada, South America, Central America, Asia Pacific, Europe, and Africa & Middle East\.

 Specify the geolocation attribute in one of two formats:
 + **Latitude & Longitude** \(All regions\) \- Specify the latitude and longitude in decimal format \(Example: 47\.61\_\-122\.33\)